Defining File Mappings

 You can add new input formats as they become available. ePublisher provides a powerful framework in which Quadralay and their partners can develop new input formats, such as custom XML formats.
 Since XML is a common format, the source files are usually given unique and descriptive file extensions.
 The File Mappings window ensures that your projects are ready to handle any input sources.

 Note: ePublisher AutoMap lists only the source application adapters installed with the product.
-You need a license key for each adapter you want to use.
+Your Contract ID specifies the adapters for which you are licensed. adapter you want to use.

 To modify your file mappings

 Start ePublisher AutoMap.